-With your healthcare provider’s help, you may find a medicine that works for you.
-Make sure you know how to use your medicine.
-Take medicines only as directed.
+With your healthcare provider’s help, you may find a medication that works for you.
+Make sure you know how to use your medication.
+Take medications only as directed.
 And always read warning labels.
 Talk to your healthcare provider or pharmacist if you have questions.

 NSAIDs (nonsteroidal anti-inflammatory drugs) relieve pain.
 Some can be bought over the counter.
 These include aspirin, ibuprofen, and naproxen.
 Stronger NSAIDs may be prescribed for more severe symptoms.

 Benefits.
 NSAIDs relieve headaches, muscle aches, and other physical symptoms.
 They work best when taken at the first sign of symptoms.